 Also see Knowledge and Learning and Knowledge - or Lack Thereof.

-It's not the exact word if you can substitute another word for it without some
+It's not the exact word if you can substitute another word for it without some loss of meaning.

 Useful Metric Conversions